e-mission/e-mission-phone/README.md

 Installing
 ---
-We are using the ionic platform, which is a toolchain on top of the apache cordova project.
-So the first step is to install ionic using their instructions. http://ionicframework.com/getting-started/
+We are using the ionic v2.2.1 platform, which is a toolchain on top of the apache cordova project.
+So the first step is to install ionic using their instructions. http://ionicframework.com/getting-started/ i.e. ''
+		$ npm install -g cordova@6.5.0
+     	$ npm install -g ionic@2.2.1
+	 ''

 Then, get the current version of our code